 Oriana is committed to the principle of social equity and has a policy to ensure that no financial, physical, or other barriers will prevent a singer who has successfully auditioned from joining the choir.

-ORIANA is supported by grants from the Ontario Arts Council, the Toronto Arts Council, Business for the Arts; by corporate sponsorships; by concert revenues, fundraising efforts and chorister fees; and by generous donations.
+We are supported by grants from the Toronto Arts Council, Business for the Arts and the SOCAN Foundation, by corporate sponsorship, concert revenues, fundraising efforts, chorister fees, and by generous support from individual donors.

 What People Are Saying